 Can You Get Student Loans Without a Job?

 Getting a student loan without a job may be possible when you have a cosigner.
 A cosigner is someone who may be willing to make your payments.
 Private lenders will accept this payment arrangement.
 They are willing take on the financial risk when two people make payments.
 The recent COVID 19 pandemic has forced many businesses to close and furlough staff.
 This situation has forced students to worry about paying off their student loan debt.
 It may also force some students to postpone their college courses until the economy improves.

 The U. S. Bureau of Labor Statistics conducted an student unemployment study in January 2020.
 Unemployed high school graduates made up 3.8 percent of the study.
 College graduates had a 2.9 unemployment rate during the same month.
 With these worries, students wonder how they may pay for their college expenses.
-Student loans could fill in the gaps or pay the entire costs.
+Student loans without a job could fill in the gaps or pay the entire costs.
 Students may seek a loan from a private lender.
 You may also be eligible for federal aid if you qualify.
-Private loan lenders may offer student loans even if you're unemployed or if you have bad credit history.
+Private loan lenders may offer student loans even if you’re unemployed or if you have bad credit history.
 Financial aid may be available to those who qualify.

 Good credit score of 600 or higher